Gold-198: Radioactive tracing

 Sediment and water flow can be investigated using radioactive tracers such as 198Au.
 This has been used extensively since artificial radioisotopes became available in the 1950s, as a supplement to millennia of investigations using other tracing techniques.

 Inside coker units at oil refineries, 198Au is used to study the hydrodynamic behavior of solids in fluidized beds and can also be used to quantify the degree of fouling of bed internals.

 Nuclear weapons

 Gold has been proposed as a material for creating a salted nuclear weapon (cobalt is another, better-known salting material).
-A jacket of natural ^{197}Au (the only stable gold isotope), irradiated by the intense high-energy neutron flux from an exploding thermonuclear weapon, would transmute into the radioactive isotope 198Au with a half-life of 2.697 days and produce approximately 0.411 MeV of gamma radiation, significantly increasing the radioactivity of the weapon's fallout for several days.
+A jacket of natural ^{197}Au (the only stable gold isotope), irradiated by the intense neutron flux from an exploding thermonuclear weapon, would be transmuted into 198Au, whose gamma emission would significantly increase the radioactive hazard of the weapon's fallout for days.
 Such a weapon is not known to have ever been built, tested, or used.
+However, ^{198}Au was created during the SL-1 accident in 1961 when the reactor went prompt critical, causing ^{197}Au in a reactor operator's wedding ring to transmute into ^{198}Au.

 The highest amount of 198Au detected in any United States nuclear test was in shot "Sedan" detonated at Nevada Test Site on July 6, 1962.